Predicting Human Intentions from Motion Only: A 2D+3D Fusion Approach: Experimental setup

 Before proceeding, let us conclude with two additional remarks.

-{\bf 1.} In all the experiments reported in this paper, either dealing with 3D or 2D data, we consider all the possible pairwise comparisons between intentions and the all-class one.
-We select \emph{one-subject-out} testing procedure, that is, we compute seventeen accuracies, training our system on all the subjects except the one we are testing, then we averaged all the accuracies to get the final classification results.
+$\bullet$ {\bf Challenging one-subject-out testing strategy}.
+In all the experiments reported in this paper, either dealing with 3D or 2D data, we consider all the possible pairwise comparisons between intents and the all-class one.
+We select \textbf{\textit{one-subject-out}} testing procedure, that is, we compute seventeen accuracies, training our system on all the subjects except the one we are testing, then we averaged all the accuracies to get the final classification results.

-{\bf 2.} If compared with existing action recognition datasets, the controlled experimental conditions of our dataset seems a limitation.
+$\bullet$ {\bf Relationships with existing experimental setups}.
+If compared with the existing literature, the controlled experimental conditions of our setup seems a limitation.
 For instance, MPII-CAD \cite{MPII} and Salad 50 \cite{salad} cover more articulated (cooking) actions, while UCF-101 \cite{UCF101} and HDMB51 \cite{HDMB51} collect YouTube videos, thus guaranteeing a broad variability of backgrounds and context.
-Conversely, we deliberately designed our case study in order to properly answer the question if the kinematics of the same ongoing action is enough informative to discover the intention which caused the following action.
+Conversely, we deliberately designed our case study in order to properly answer the question if the kinematics of the same ongoing action is enough informative to discover the intent which caused the following action.
 Indeed, the uncontrolled and real-world scenarios of the YouTube videos (such as in UCF-101 and HDMB51) may accidentally enrich the context with some cues which actually facilitate the prediction.
 Moreover, different future actions frequently begin with a quite different onset, \eg, two persons \emph{approach} each other before a ``kissing'' action occurs, or people \emph{rise their hands} before a ``high-five'' action is carried out \cite{Savarese14}.
-Additionally, in MPII-CAD and Salad 50 for instance, the prediction is facilitated by the detection of \emph{which} objects (out of many others) is grasped (\eg, a knife to predict ``cutting''), while, conversely, we want to predict \emph{why} the same object (bottle) is grasped, therefore complicating the applicability of existing prediction pipelines to our problem (Section \ref{ssez:altri}).
+Additionally, in MPII-CAD and Salad 50 for instance, the prediction is facilitated by the detection of \emph{which} objects (out of many others) is grasped (\eg, a knife to predict ``cutting'').
+Conversely, we want to predict \emph{why} the same object (bottle) is grasped by inspecting \emph{how} the latter action is accomplished under an exclusive kinematic point of view.